Eternal peace and quiet with a walk to Three Barrows

 Taking safety matters in such a remote area is essential, even in the summer.
 Your mobile phone or GPS will not be able to get a signal in large swathes of the route, although things are improving

 The North Highland Way is designed to be a multi-use route from John o Groats to Cape Wrath and will also adhere to the principles of sustainable tourism.
 There is no ambition to have a built path, but rather a “way to go”.
 There is no public money available for this project, so we look at other ways to raise funds.

-You can join Friends of the North Highland Way by going to our website.
+You can join Friends of the North Highland Way here.